yash62795/yash62795/README.md

-- 👋 Hi, I’m @yash62795
+- 👋 Hi, I’m @grootechyp
-- 👀 I’m interested in ...android app developement
+- 👀 I'm Developer
-- 🌱 I’m currently learning ...cybersecurity
+- 🌱 I’m currently learning ...AI/Ml and Blockchain
-- 💞️ I’m looking to collaborate on ...selling app development
-- 📫 How to reach me ...yash62795@gmail.com

 <!---
 yash62795/yash62795 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.